cis1912-fa25/cicd-lab/README.md

 ## Part 2: Creating the CI Workflow

-GitHub Actions workflows are defined in YAML files under `.github/workflows/`.
+GitHub Actions workflows are defined in YML files under `.github/workflows/`.
 This is the beauty of GitHub Actions, we don't need to spin up any additional infrastructure to run our CI/CD pipelines, GitHub handles all of it for us automatically based on the files we define!
 Otherwise, you would need to spin up various pieces of infrastructure, such as nodes to watch the repository and worker nodes to execute each step in the pipelines.

 Let's create our first workflow.
 First, create the github workflow directory: